MoinJulian/Blog-with-Svelte-Kit/README.md

-A simple block made with SvelteKit
+A simple blog made with SvelteKit